-As part of this same series, Marina Walker, who directed the Pulitzer Prize-winning Panama Papers journalistic investigation, visited Chile in mid-2018 for two days of workshops and lectures.
+- In May, Marina Walker, who directed the Pulitzer Prize-winning Panama Papers journalistic investigation, visited Chile for two days of workshops, lectures and press appearances.